nilearn/nilearn/doc/haxby_decoding.rst

 Prediction function: the estimator
 -----------------------------------

-To perform decoding we construct an estimtor, predicting a condition label **y** given a set **X** of images.
+To perform decoding we construct an estimator, predicting a condition label **y** given a set **X** of images.

 We define here a simple `Support Vector Classification